 THE CAMINO BY BIKE

 Cycling the Camino de Santiago has recently become a very popular experience for those who want to give this adventure a twist.
-On two wheels, sections are longer and you therefore need fewer days to complete the Way.
+On two wheels, stages are longer and you therefore need fewer days to complete the Way.
 Before you leave, here you have some answers to your most frequently asked questions:

 While for the Camino on foot you need 100 kilometres to get the Compostela, by bike, you will have to finish at least 200 kilometres.
 During your trip, you will have to get daily stamps on your Credencial or Pilgrim Passport attesting that you have completed a particular stretch.